CORE VALUE STATEMENTS

 Wheatsfield History Continued

-…The newly incorporated MAFA moved out of Alumni Hall into a small space at 114 Des Moines Avenue in downtown Ames.
-It wasn’t long before more space was needed and in March of 1977 another move was made to a store-front at 136 Main Street.
-In these tiny spaces, bulk foods, some supplements, milk alternatives, and local produce were offered to the people of Ames.
+…The newly incorporated MAFA soon moved from Alumni Hall to a small space at 114 Des Moines Avenue in downtown Ames.
+As demand grew, the organization relocated in March 1977 to a storefront at 136 Main Street, just east of what is now the Hobby Shop.
+These modest locations offered bulk foods, supplements, milk alternatives, and local produce to the Ames community.

-Things turned around for the co-op when Fresh Thyme closed its Ames store in November 2019.
-Sales started increasing right away after they closed and continued to improve throughout the Coronavirus pandemic in 2020-2021.
-The impacts of the pandemic on the co-op were far reaching but Wheatsfield remained strong in its commitment to serve its member-owners and the community by offering a safe place to work and shop when many other businesses were closed.
-The quick addition and success of a curbside pickup program as the pandemic was taking hold in Iowa in March 2020 offered a glimpse into how grocery stores may operate in the future.
+Wheatsfield rebounded after Fresh Thyme closed its Ames store in November 2019.
+Sales began rising immediately and continued to grow through the COVID-19 pandemic.
+Despite widespread challenges, the co-op remained committed to providing a safe place to work and shop.
+The quick addition and success of a curbside pickup program as the pandemic was taking hold in March 2020 offered a glimpse into how grocery stores may operate in the future.